Synthetic Vs. Down Insulation

 Down Fill Powers

-In general there are two primary construction methods for down jackets:
+In general there are two primary construction methods:

 This method is most common.
 It is easier and less time-consuming for manufacturers than box baffle construction.
 The outer material is stitched directly into the inner lining, separating the down in different baffles.
 This method uses less fabric and is lighter than more complicated box baffle construction (see below), and is less costly.
 Because of weight, simplicity, and cost, most of the lightweight jackets, and many of the heavier ones, found in our reviews utilize this construction.
 Although sewn through construction saves weight via the use of less material, it is less warm than box baffle construction because the down is pinched at the seams of the sewn through baffles and thus loft is reduced to zero at each point of baffle stitching.
 The sewn through baffling prevents the migration of the down (like a box baffle), but due to the simple construction it also reduces the optimum loft of the down, creating “cold spots” at each baffle seam.